 All fitness centres and studios and gyms recommenced services on April 21.
 Government-run indoor sports facilities such as sports centres, squash centres or stand-alone squash centres, table tennis centres, badminton centres, the Hong Kong Velodrome, and the sports facilities of the Queen Elizabeth Stadium have also be opened to the public.

-Outdoor sports facilities including sports grounds, tennis courts, bowling greens, soccer pitches, roller skating rinks, hockey grounds and archery ranges, among other venues have also reopened on this day.
+Outdoor sports facilities, including sports grounds, tennis courts, bowling greens, soccer pitches, roller skating rinks, hockey grounds and archery ranges, among other venues are also open.

 Water sports centres reopened starting May 5.

-From April 16, Hongkongers can use the Leisure and Cultural Services Department (LCSD) app to make bookings for leisure venues or make bookings online.
-Bookings for more than four people will be prohibited, but exceptions will be made for certain team sports.
+Since April 16, Hongkongers have been able to use the Leisure and Cultural Services Department (LCSD) app to make bookings for leisure venues or make bookings online.
+Bookings for more than 12 people are prohibited.

 Are there restrictions on hiking?